jackyzha0/quartz/content/notes/think-writing.md

 What do I need to define so that I can design rules for the governance of my blockchain?
 - How much can I adapt from existing chains?
 I should probably review the governance of other chains (while developing my own)
+- I need to define:
+	- Stakeholders
+	- A process for change
+	- Handling Disagreements
+	- Voting protocol
+	-